How Q magnets work

 Once you have a basic understanding of how pain works and how multipolar static magnets that generate steep field gradients work, it’s not difficult to bring it together into a working theory for the application of static magnets in the treatment of pain.
 The steep field gradients work mostly on interrupting the firing of the unmyelinated C-fibres.
 This is why they are so effective at blocking the dull aching pain, but have little effect on the sharp reflex pain.

 More health professionals are adopting this technology as it’s quick and simple to apply and there are no side effects.
-As more research is conducted, more clinically reliable outcomes are achieved.
+As more research is conducted, more clinically reliable outcomes should be achieved.
 This is one of the major reasons doctors prescribe pain relieving drugs.
 While they might have side effects, they are reasonably reliable but not in all cases.
-Take this case of trigeminal neuralgia, the patient was referred to purchase Q magnets by her neurologist.
+Take the case of trigeminal neuralgia, one sufferer from Maryland in the US was referred to purchase Q magnets by her neurologist.
 She had severe and debilitating pain through the jaw for over a year that was not responding to drug therapy.
 After applying a Q magnet for two days, her pain was gone and in many months since has not returned.
 Q magnets seem to be very effective with MS induced neuralgia pain as the condition causes demyelination of the nerves.

-More and more professional sports people use Q magnets as self-management therapy.
-Pprofessional sports teams are usually at the cutting edge of rehabilitation because one missed game for a key player can have huge implications.
+More and more professional sports people are using Q magnets as self treating therapy.
+Look at what professional sports teams are doing as they are usually at the cutting edge of rehabilitation because one missed game for a key player can have huge implications for a team.
 Some of the treatments used by professional athletes such as injecting stem cells to regenerate cartilage can be very expensive and probably not realistic for the average population who are more than likely better off simply taking a few more weeks with restricted duties rather than spend the tens of thousands of dollars for expensive interventions.

-However the cost of a few hundred dollars for the purchase of a set of Q magnets that will last for decades becomes financially viable and clinically relevant.
+However the cost of a few hundred dollars for the purchase of a set of magnets that will last the lifetime to the purchaser becomes financially viable and clinically relevant.